wnfs-wg/spec/spec/private-wnfs.md

 The private file system's encrypted "root" is not the root of the decrypted file system.

-The private file system can contain multiple unrelated private trees at the same time.
-Thus, we refer to it as a `PrivateForest`.
+A single file system's encrypted root can represent a whole forest of decrypted file system trees.
+The roots of these trees may be completely unrelated.
+We refer to them as the `PrivateForest`.
+Since you may not know what else there is in the forest, we sometimes refer to the it as the "dark forest".

 At the encrypted layer, the private forest is a bunch of private data blocks encrypted with different keys.
-These blocks are supposed to be of size smaller than 256 kilobytes in order to comply with default block size restrictions from IPFS.
-However, keeping block size small is also useful for reducing metadata leakage - it's less obvious what the file size distribution in the private file system is like, if these files are split into blocks.
+These blocks are should be smaller than 256 kilobytes in order to comply with default block size restrictions from IPFS.
+Keeping block size small is also useful for reducing metadata leakage - it's less obvious what the file size distribution in the private file system is like, if these files are split into blocks.

 These blocks of encrypted data are put into a HAMT that encodes a multi-valued hash-map.
 The HAMT has a node-degree of 16.
 See [`rationale/hamt.md`](/rationale/hamt.md) for more information about that.